jwodder/doapi/docs/cli/tag.rst

     doapi-tag delete <tag> ...

 Delete tags.
+If any of the given tags do not exist, nothing is deleted.
 There is no output.